Birthday (EP)

 Birthday is a 2007 EP released by The Crüxshadows.
 It is the second single release from the 2007 album DreamCypher.
 A fan favorite, the band's wish was granted when it outsold their previous single/EP, Sophia.
-To the band's delight, Birthday hit #1 on the Hot Dance Singles Sales chart and #2 on the Hot 100 Singles Sales chart on September 13, 2007, while Sophia hit again at #3 and #23, respectively.
+Birthday reached No. 1 on the Hot Dance Singles Sales chart and No 2. on the Hot 100 Singles Sales chart on September 13, 2007, while Sophia reached No. 3 and No. 23, respectively.
+The EP contains a cover of White Rabbit" by Jefferson Airplane.